kiwiz/gkeepapi/docs/index.rst

 3. My notes take a long time to sync

 Follow the instructions in the caching notes section and see if that helps.
-If you only need to update notes, you can try creating a new Google account and sharing & managing your notes through that.
+If you only need to update notes, you can try creating a new Google account.
+Share the notes to the new account and manage through there.

 Known Issues
 ============